Due to constraints on faculty availability, we are not accepting PhD students for the academic year 2022-3.

 • The names and contact information for three academic recommenders (from whom letters will be solicited electronically, the preferred method)

-• GRE scores (report General Scores to the university using code 1105, not to the English department)
+• GRE scores (report General Scores to the university using code 1105, not to the English department).
+This requirement is optional for application for Fall 2021.

 • Transcripts from all institutions previously attended.
 Unofficial copies may be uploaded to online application.
 (Official copies are not necessary until acceptance.)